jieter/saillogs/marinetraffic/README.md

 ```

 ### `result.raw`
-The `raw` member contains a JSON representation of all the points, the `toGeoJson` contains a function
+The `raw` member contains a JSON representation of all the points.

 ### `result.union(otherResult)`
 Returns the union of `result` and `otherResult` by looking at the timestamps of each trackpoint, keeping the reference to `result`.